0xbenc/bash-zoo/README.md

 ./uninstall.sh --all  # remove every Bash Zoo alias and binary in one go
 ```

-The interactive uninstaller also includes an "All" option for quick removal.
+The interactive uninstaller uses `gum` and also includes an "All" option for quick removal.
+On Linux, it will bootstrap Homebrew if needed to install `gum` automatically.

 Then restart your shell so aliases disappear: `exec "$SHELL" -l`.